aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

   ]
 ```

-### A new AD or Identity Center group is created and needs an existing permission set and account mapping assigned to it.
+7.8.
+A new AD or Identity Center group is created and needs an existing permission set and account mapping assigned to it.

 - The new AD or Identity Center group can be added by updating the global or target mapping JSON file.

-### A new AD or Identity Center group is created and needs an existing permission set assigned to a new account / list of accounts.
+7.9.
+A new AD or Identity Center group is created and needs an existing permission set assigned to a new account / list of accounts.

 - The new AD or Identity Center group can be added by updating the global or target mapping JSON file.

-### A new AD or Identity Center group is created and needs a new permission set assigned to existing or new accounts
+7.10.
+A new AD or Identity Center group is created and needs a new permission set assigned to existing or new accounts

 - We need to first create a new permission set definition JSON file for the new permission set.
 Once the new permission set is created in the Management account, then update the Identity Center group mapping JSON file to trigger the CodeBuild Project.

-### ICAutomationAdmin Role was used to make a manual change to Identity Center without triggering the manual revert, in an event of an incident when waiting for the pipeline execution was not feasible.
+7.11.
+ICAutomationAdmin Role was used to make a manual change to Identity Center without triggering the manual revert, in an event of an incident when waiting for the pipeline execution was not feasible.

 - The ICScheduledRuleBaselining EventBridge Rule is configured to run every 12 hours to baseline permissions automatically by invoking the automation CodeBuild Project.

 ---

-## Downloading and keeping the solution up-to-date
+## 8. Cloning or forking the repository

 You can either clone or fork this repository and maintain an upstream connection with this repository to fetch the latest updates.

-### If you fork the repository
+### 8.1.
+If you fork the repository

 1. Forking will create a copy this repository under your GitHub account or organization. clone your fork to your local environment:
    `git clone <your-fork-repositiry-url>`